BenjiLee/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 .. image:: ../Images/outline-create-section.png
  :alt: The outline with the New Section buttons circled

-To add a subsection to the end of the section, expand a section and click **New Subsection**:
+To add a subsection to the end of the section, expand the section and click **New Subsection**:

 .. image:: ../Images/outline-new-subsection.png
  :alt: The outline with the New Subsection button circled